Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

   Identification number of the dependent entity.

 - *Dependent entity type*
   Type of the dependent entity.
-The following types can be displayed:
+The following options are available:
   - **Omni-Channel Offer**
   - **UCS Product**